maximbilan/iOS-Swift-Drawing-App/README.md

 <h4>iOS Swift Drawing Application Sample</h4>

-Simple example which describes how to draw in the <i>UIView</i> using <i>Swift</i> programming language.
+A simple example which describes how to draw in the <i>UIView</i> using <i>Swift</i> programming language.
 We need to create the class <i>DrawingView</i> inherited from <i>UIView</i>.
 With the following properties:
 <pre>
-var drawColor = UIColor.blackColor()	// Color for drawing
+var drawColor = UIColor.blackColor()	// A color for drawing
-var lineWidth: CGFloat = 5		// Line width
+var lineWidth: CGFloat = 5		// A line width

-private var lastPoint: CGPoint!		// Point for storing the last position private var bezierPath: UIBezierPath!	// Bezier path private var pointCounter: Int = 0	// Counter of ponts private let pointLimit: Int = 128	// Limit of points private var preRenderImage: UIImage!	// Pre render image
+private var lastPoint: CGPoint!		// A point for storing the last position private var bezierPath: UIBezierPath!	// A bezier path private var pointCounter: Int = 0	// A counter of ponts private let pointLimit: Int = 128	// A limit of points private var preRenderImage: UIImage!	// A pre-render image
 </pre>

 First of all, initialization.
-We need to create <i>UIBezierPath</i> and setup some properties.
+We need to create <i>UIBezierPath</i> and set up some properties.

 <pre>
 override init(frame: CGRect) {